Residential Framing Layout

 This is a two-part course that provides the 8 required elective hours.
 We will spend two four-hour sessions at a Dream House.
 This house a technically difficult house, that will challenge your inspection and report writing skills.
 If you can think of a limitation or possible hidden defect, it will be present here.
 Join us for a very interesting day and earn your CE credits.

-16.)
+18.)
 Elective 15, 16, & 17

-(Licensed in last 3 Years without Pre-Licensing)
+Required for New Inspectors (Licensed in last 3 Years without Pre-Licensing)

-(Online and Seminar )
+Format: Online and Seminar

 These electives are included at no extra charge, when complete CE is purchased.
 All newly ( within 3 years) licensed inspectors that did not attend a pre licensing program must take an extra 4-hour elective for the first 3 years.
 The courses alternative 1 through 3 years.
 Electrical Safety, Inspection Safety, and Report Writing.

-17.)
+19.)
 Electives Special Topics

-(Online and Seminar )
+Format: Online and Seminar

 Looking for a special topic or class, call us.
 We lots of approved electives!